LedererLab/GGM-FDR/README.md

 # False Discovery Rates in Biological Networks

-This repository provides the data and an implementation of the method described in the paper *False Discovery Rates in Biological Networks* by Lu Yu, Tobias Kaufmann and Johannes Lederer.
+This repository provides the data and implementation of the methods described in the paper *False Discovery Rates in Biological Networks* by Lu Yu, Tobias Kaufmann and Johannes Lederer.

 ## Usage
 The file `Knockoff.R` contains a function `GraphEstimation` to estimate a connectivity graph using the KO or KO+ method.
 Our paper contains detailed descriptions of these methods.